Join me!

 • Never let your peppers stop growing!
 If it stops growing, it will affect the production of flower buds.
 If flower buds drop off, you lose a potential pepper.

 • Plant at least two of the same pepper.
-Patiently waiting for peppers to fully ripen means you will get less peppers and have to wait until late in the season to have any.
+Patiently waiting for peppers to ripen fully means you will get fewer peppers and have to wait until late in the season to have any.
 I suggest planting two of the same pepper variety.
 Use one to fully ripen and have the best flavour possible, and use the other to harvest throughout the season.

 • Be careful with the heat!
 Finally, if you have a really hot pepper variety, use gloves when harvesting peppers.
 The capsaicin oil from the peppers can actually burn your skin.